basiljoseph/pogo-autorenamer/README.md

 1. Clone the repo.
 1. Navigate to the repo folder.
-1. Copy 'config.js.example' and remove the '.example' (leaving 'config.js').
 1. Adjust the path to your `adb`.
-1. Adjust screen size.
+1. Adjust screen size and other parameters.
 1. For slow phones increase the sleep value.

 # Running

 1. Launch the CalcyIV.
 1. Set up desired renaming options.
+1. Enable Video Mode
 1. Click 'Switch to Game' button.
 1. Open first pokemon screen.
-1. Place the CalcyIV icon just above the Camera button.
 1. Type `npm start` in Terminal app on your PC.
 1. Watch pokes renaming.